-Breakdown how you react to these issues
+3. Break down how you react to these issues

+How to deal with conflict in a relationship?
 Do you just roll your eyes, or do you jump right in and start the fight with name-calling and dredging up past ills?

-In other words, do you do zero to ten in 2 seconds, or are you more of a slow-burn?
+In other words, do you do zero to ten in 2 seconds, or are you more of a slow burn?

 Now, let’s look at your behavior when conflict presents itself.
 To reap the benefits of fighting constructively, it’s best to have a plan in place before fights occur.